with Anna Johns of Asaya Yoga

 Join fellow yoga and meditation enthusiasts of all levels for our special classes & workshops offered at different times throughout the year, including our Incredible India Yoga Retreats every two years.

-These 90 mins sessions, safe and accessible to all, are designed to restore, reboot, and rebuild with a series of holding postures that focus on stretching and breathing.
-This class is designed to alleviate soreness, work the connective tissues in your body and give your mind a well-deserved moment of reflection.
+This Yin style yoga is slow meditative class, designed to restore and reboot with a series of holding postures that focus on stretching and breathing.
+This class is designed to alleviate soreness, work the connective tissues and fascia and give your mind a well-deserved moment of reflection.

 What is Yin yoga?